structurizr/java-extensions/structurizr-plantuml/README.md

 ## 1.6.4 (unreleased)

-- Fixes a bug that would render empty relationship technologies, instead of omitting them.
+- `C4PlantUMLWriter`: Fixes a bug that would render empty relationship technologies, instead of omitting them.
-- Adds support to the `StructurizrPlantUMLWriter` for hiding the element metadata and/or description.
+- `StructurizrPlantUMLWriter`: Adds support for hiding the element metadata and/or description.

 ## 1.6.3 (28th March 2021)